 Level: Beginner to Intermediate

 Let’s reinvent the ubiquitous concho into something more urban; fashion forward and environmentally friendly.
 In this class, we’ll explore upcycling combined with cold-connections and rethink a classic ornament icon.
 We’ll use a wide variety of materials and creative problem solving in this urban approach to a classic motif.
 Design, fabricating with mixed materials, and cold connections will all be discussed and demonstrated, in addition to patinas and metal texture.
 This is a fun class and a feast of experimentation with a wide range of materials.
-I can supply kits or a comprehensive tool and supply list for each student.
+I can supply kits or a comprehensive tool and supply list.